 Katha’s of Goddess Ganga is mesmeric as devotees worship on the Ganga Saptami to gain salvation and happiness.
 One myth or one tale of Gana is accepted widely that Lord Shiva carried Ganga all throughout places where parts of Ganga deteriorated and fell in all lands and mixed up in the water.
 This is how the Ganga river was formed.
 All lords from heaven strived to free the river and this is how Shukla Paksha unblocked the river Ganga on the 7th day of Shukla Paksha.
 Thus, Ganga took birth again or one can say it as rebirth on the holy river.
 However, the first birthday of Goddess Durga or Ganga is considered to be on 9 days of Dussehra but Ganga Saptami is another special event where Maa Durga or Ganga took rebirth on another day by unleashing the River.
 Significantly, these special details are found in the scriptures of Padma Purana, Brahma Purana, and Narada Purana.
 Did you know that another name of Durga maa or Ganga Maa is Jahnavi?
 That’s why it is also known as Jahnu Saptami.
 Wonder why?
 Well, Ganga Maa was the daughter of Rishi Jahnu.

 Many philosophers consider that India can not have existed if it was devoid of the presence of Ganga Maa.
-Today, the blessed river Ganga or holy river bless and support everyone by not only helping to irrigate or sustaining the life of individuals but also add value to the Hindu religion.
+Today, the blessed river Ganga or holy river blesses and supports everyone by not only helping to irrigate or sustain the life of individuals but also adding value to the Hindu religion.
 That’s why worshipping the Goddess is as important as maintaining the river clean.